 Our wide array of outreach, education, advocacy, grassroots activism, and conservation planning activities are focused on achieving consensus between key stakeholder groups on a variety of issues that have a nexus with the Sonoran Desert Conservation Plan.
 More information on the Coalition’s major achievements can be found here.

-The Coalition is a fiscally sponsored project of Sky Island Alliance, a nonprofit, tax-exempt 501(c)(3) organization.
-Contributions for the purposes of the Coalition for Sonoran Desert Protection are tax-deductible to the extent permitted by law.
+The Coalition for Sonoran Desert Protection is an independent, nonprofit, tax-exempt 501(c)(3) organization.
+Contributions to the Coalition for Sonoran Desert Protection are tax-deductible to the extent permitted by law.